shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 ![](./assets/before-upgrade.png)

-We can see that kitties pallet has only `create()` function, it is out current state transition - runtime.
-What we are going now is to show how adaptable Substrate based blockchains are, we add new feature (breed function)
+We can see that `kitties` pallet has only `create()` function, it is our current state transition function - runtime.
+What we are going now is to show how adaptable Substrate based blockchains are, we add new feature (breed function).

 ## Ad 3: Add a new feature to runtime